 On November 3, 2021, Aurora, the Sponsor, certain affiliates of the Sponsor and certain Legacy Aurora stockholders entered into a Lockup Agreement, effective at the Closing.
-Pursuant to the terms of the Lockup Agreement, the lock-up restrictions applicable to the Lock-Up Shares held by the aforementioned parties begin at the Closing and end in tranches of 25% of the parties' Lock-up Shares at each of (i) the one year anniversary of Closing, (ii) the two-year anniversary of the Closing, (iii) the three-year anniversary of the Closing and (iv) the four-year anniversary of the Closing.
+Pursuant to the terms of the Lockup Agreement, the lock-up restrictions applicable to the Lock-Up Shares held by the aforementioned parties begin at the Closing and end in tranches of 25% of the parties' Lock-up Shares at each of (i) the one year anniversary of Closing, (iii) the two-year anniversary of the Closing and (iv) the four-year anniversary of the Closing.